-2020/21 2021, /22 2022/23 Actual Measure Standard Actual Standard Service pro vision and trade promotion 99.3% Minimum percentage of trade transactions (other than those referred for compliance checks) processed (including assessment against business rules and intelligence alerts) within 30 minutes 98% 99.5% 98% New measure Minimum number of new companies that have formally entered Customs' Authorised Economic Operator (Secure Exports Scheme) programme 12 11 12 This measure was added in 2021/22 to capture our work to support the significant trade facilitation benefits to exporters and wider benefit Not achieved - A 12th company was scheduled to join in June 20: meant their validation visit (the final step of the formal joining process) heir organisation Clearance, compliance and risk management 99.1% Minimum percentage of import transactions not requiring intervention after risk assessment 98% 99.3% 98% 99.9% Minimum percentage of export transactions not requiring intervention after risk assessment 99% 99.9% 99% New measures Number of import mail items subject to risk-based physical examination 8,000-12,000 8,703 8,000-12,000 Minimum result rate of physically examined mail items 30% 52.2% 30% We aim to effectively target non-compliant trade while facilitating conborder with limited Customs interaction (trade interactions include doc measures provides an indication of the number of mail items that requi of these interventions. cument inspection, scr eening or search).
+2020/21 Measure 2021 2021/22 Actual Measure Standard Actual Standard Service pro vision and trade promotion 99.3% Minimum percentage of trade transactions (other than those referred for compliance checks) processed (including assessment against business rules and intelligence alerts) within 30 minutes 98% 99.5 % 98% New measure Minimum number of new companies that have formally entered Customs' Authorised Economic Operator (Secure Exports Scheme) programme 12 11 12 This measure was added in 2021/22 to capture our work to support the significant trade facilitation benefits to exporters and wider benefit Not achieved - A 12th company was scheduled to join in June 20 meant their validation visit (the final step of the formal joining process) their organisation Clearance, compliance and risk management 99.1% Minimum percentage of import transactions not requiring intervention after risk assessment 98% 99.3 % 98% 99.9% Minimum percentage of export transactions not requiring intervention after risk assessment 99% 99.9 % 99% New measures Number of import mail items subject to risk-based physical examination 8,000-12,000 8,703 8,000-12,000 Minimum result rate of physically examined mail items 30% 52.2% 30% We aim to effectively target non-compliant trade while facilitating cor border with limited Customs interaction (trade interactions include doc measures provides an indication of the number of mail items that requi of these interventions. cument inspection, scr eening or search).
 These two new

-2020/21 2021/2 /22 2022/23 Actual Measure Standard Actual Standard New measure Number of import trade entries that are subject to risk-based physical examination 20,000-30,000 19,761 20,000-30,000 As the majority of import trade is facilitated across the border with limit indication of the number of import trade entries that require our intervet.
-Not achieved - The number of goods referred for examination var targeting rules and trade volumes.
+2020/21 2021/22 2022/23 Actual Measure Standard Actual Standard New measure Number of import trade entries that are subject to risk-based physical examination 20,000-30,000 19,761 20,000-30,000 As the majority of import trade is facilitated across the border with limit indication of the number of import trade entries that require our interve re provides an Not achieved - The number of goods referred for examination vari targeting rules and trade volumes.
 This means there are periods where opened and inspected by staff.
-In such circumstances a triaging proceed obtain additional risk assessment information to help further select the numbers of physical examinations being conducted during these high ention after initial risk of ies from month to more the number of referra ess, using x-ray and d items to be physically assessment. and is dependently als are more than a letector dog screen ent on our trade can be physically ning, is used to 7,845 Minimum number of import transactions selected for random intervention (under Customs' Assurance programme) 6,270 8,144 6,750 We conduct random interventions of import trade, under our Assurance targeting (see page 32).
-The 2022/23 standard has been increased nvestigatio ons and enforcement New measure Minimum percentage of investigations, related to import or export of prohibited or restricted goods, where prosecution is initiated 75% 88.2% 75% In 2021/22 our investigations performance measure was split into the appropriations.
-As a result, there is an investigations measure relating in the Travellers Clearance and Enforcement appropriation, and one of Other Services appropriation. to trade in this approp oriation, one relatir ng to travel

-Investigations by our Customs Investigations Unit include investigations relating to the import or export of prohibited or restricted goods.
-There were 17 such cases in 2021/22 and prosecution was initiated (an offender was identified and placed before the
+In such circumstances a triaging proce obtain additional risk assessment information to help further select the i numbers of physical examinations being conducted during these high e the number of referra ess, using x-ray and c items to be physically als are more than a letector dog scree can be physically ning, is used to 7,845 Minimum number of import transactions selected for random intervention (under Customs' Assurance programme) 6,270 8,144 6,750 We conduct random interventions of import trade, under our Assurance programme, to inform and refine our intelligence and targeting (see page 32).
+The 2022/23 standard has been increased to reflect the expansion of sea cargo sampling. nvestigatio ons and enforcement New measure Minimum percentage of investigations, related to import or export of prohibited or restricted goods, where prosecution is initiated 75% 88.2% 75% In 2021/22 our investigations performance measure was split into three measures across Customs' three core output class appropriations.
+As a result, there is an investigations measure relating to trade in this appropriation, one relating to travel in the Travellers Clearance and Enforcement appropriation, and one relating to revenue in the Revenue Collection and Other Services appropriation.
+Investigations by our Customs Investigations Unit include investigations goods.
+There were 17 such cases in 2021/22 and prosecution was in Courts by Customs or another agency) in 15 of them.